 So I was reading over the DIYdrones posts (as I usually do), and I came across an interesting article.

 Particularly: the article was about us!
-Chris Anderson,…Continue
+Chris Anderson, the former editor-in-chief of WIRED magazine and current CEO of…Continue

 Added by Stephen Gienow on November 5, 2013 at 4:30pm — No Comments

 So here's a side project I've been working on since this past summer.
-The Ecosynth Hexa Manual is now getting started, and it is publicly view-able on Google Docs. here are only a few…Continue
+The Ecosynth Hexa Manual is now getting started, and it is publicly view-able on Google Docs. here are only a few sections as of now, but more will be added as they are finished.
+Next…Continue

 Added by Stephen Gienow on October 31, 2013 at 12:06pm — No Comments